Texas Tech Red Raiders 35, Arkansas Razorbacks 24: Worst Case Scenario Is Happening

 Arkansas will have to have a miraculous turnaround just to become bowl eligible.
 With two non-conference losses, the Razorbacks will have to go 4-4 in SEC play to get back to the postseason, and frankly, there's really no reason to expect that to happen.

 Right now, the Razorbacks face a solid month without a home game.
-Arkansas only has three SEC home games because the team insists on playing in Arlington, where Texas A&M fans will undoubtedly outnumber Hog fans again.
+Arkansas only has three SEC home games because the team insists on playing in Arlington, where Texas A&M; fans will undoubtedly outnumber Hog fans again.
 Auburn, Mississippi State, and Missouri are all possibilities the way everyone is playing right now, but who knows what any of the teams will look like that far down the line.

 It probably is safe to say Arkansas is better than they showed last week against Toledo, but not enough better to say this is a good team.
 Sure, injuries have hampered Arkansas significantly, but most all of them have come on the offense, and the issue against Texas Tech was mainly with the defense.